 Communicate value up front: make sure the value your content provides is easy to find.
 It doesn’t have to be fancy, it just has to be there — and in plain sight, not tucked away in the middle of your second-to-last paragraph.

 Most importantly, avoid complicating things for your readers.
 Not only should your value be easy to find, it should be easy to understand.

 There are two main aspects of content distribution: knowing where to distribute your content, and how.

-- Finding the right channels for distribution is crucial.
+Finding the right channels for distribution is crucial.
 You can pour hours of blood, sweat, and tears into creating the most amazing and useful content, but if you don’t get it to the right readers, it kind of defeats the purpose of having been created.
-The right tools can help prevent this.

 Of course, the tips above don’t cover every single detail – what about SEO? buyer personas? cross promos?
 We’ll cover other aspects later — some things are better in small doses, especially on a vast topic.

 But now you know where to start.
 Implement these tips into your own strategies to optimize your results.
 And remember:

 Try different strategies on different platforms.
 Don’t be afraid to break the mold while you’re on a quest to find out what works.
 Schedules and content structures don’t exist to make your content stiff and rigid; on the contrary, the more control you exercise, the more flexibility you’re left with.

 Test the waters for different strategies early on, before you let yourself get stuck in a rut.
 Do it often to avoid collecting dust and falling back on outdated methods.